UL-FRI/ipv6-reverseproxy/README.md

 # ipv6-reverseproxy

+nginx config for an IPv4 -> IPv6 reverse proxy with [SNI](https://en.wikipedia.org/wiki/Server_Name_Indication).

+Conserves public IPv4 addresses for web servers which are directly accessible over IPv6.

-nginx config for an IPv4 -> IPv6 reverse proxy with SNA; scripts for adding hosts, ansible roles to install the config, etc.
+This repo contains scripts for adding hosts, ansible roles to install the config, etc.

 The repo contains an optional web app for editing the list of server name entries.